AlexandriaDAO/core/src/alex_frontend/src/apps/AppModules/plan.md

 - When using the library trnasactions, the query caps at 10 or so and I can't save the arweave data.
 - The nsfw model runs on the library results by default.
 This needs to be independent and hopefully removed from the bundle by defaut.

+Lazy load the nsfw model so it's not in the bundle.

 I need to first find a better way to separate traction ids between appmodules, and decide if it should be shared or not; and go all the way with it.